Offering Flexibility to Students and Our Commitment to You

-We would also like to note that this policy will go into place for all applicants, including U.S. citizens and international students, first-year applicants and transfers, and students attending public and private schools and homeschooled applicants.
+We would also like to note that this policy will go into place for all applicants, including U.S. citizens, DACA and undocumented students, U.S. Permanent Residents, and international students; first-year applicants and transfers; and students attending public and private schools and homeschooled applicants.

 - Application Fee Waiver Eligibility

 We recognize that many students and families are facing financial hardship.
 We’d like to remind counselors, students, and families that there are numerous ways to receive an application fee waiver, including (but not limited to) the following:

 - Eligible to receive free or reduced-priced lunch in school

 - Eligible to receive a fee waiver from the College Board or ACT

 - Receiving public assistance, such as food, housing, or child care subsidies

 - Attending a community college as a transfer student